kytos/.github/PULL_REQUEST_TEMPLATE.md

 Link the issue describing what you're fixing.

 If there is not yet an issue, please open a new one and then link it to in your pull request.
-Note: In some cases, one person's "bug" is another person's "feature."
-Note: the maintainers have the final say on on whether the current behavior is a bug or not.
+In some cases, one person's "bug" is another person's "feature", thus the maintainers have the final say on on whether the current behavior is a bug or not.